 Energy boost: Earn up to $10 reward dollars per month for natural gas and electricity at Burst Energy

-HVAC assistance: Save up to 15% on air conditioner and furnace rentals or earn up to $1,000 rewards dollars on your purchase at Reliance Home Comfort
+HVAC assistance: Save up to 15% on air conditioner and furnace rentals or purchases at Reliance Home Comfort

 Alison McGill is the editor-in-chief of Weddingbells magazine and the editorial director of Mariage Québec.